devendranaga/linux-systems-programming-with-c/dynamic_memory.md

 ## malloc

-prototype:
+**prototype**:
 `void *malloc(size_t size);`

-The `malloc` function allocates size bytes and returns a pointer to the allocated memory.
+The `malloc` function allocates size bytes and returns a pointer (pointing to the byte0) to the allocated memory.
 The memory is not initialized.

 an example of the usage is as follows...